6 Amazing Benefits Of Annatto, How To Use It, & Side Effects

 Image: Shutterstock

-Annatto contains carotenoids and other phytochemicalsi XChemicals compounds found in plants that help resist fungi and bacteria.
+Annatto contains carotenoids and other phytochemicalsi Chemicals compounds found in plants that help resist fungi and bacteria.
 They are rich in antioxidants. that possess antioxidant properties.
-Antioxidants help fight toxicfree radicalsi XUnstable oxygen molecules formed as a byproduct of normal metabolism that can cause harm to other healthy cells. , which may otherwise increase the risk of heart disease, cancer, diabetes, brain disorders, and other chronic health conditions (6), (7).
+Antioxidants help fight toxicfree radicalsi Unstable oxygen molecules formed as a byproduct of normal metabolism that can cause harm to other healthy cells. , which may otherwise increase the risk of heart disease, cancer, diabetes, brain disorders, and other chronic health conditions (6), (7).

 2. Has Antimicrobial Properties